-If you love animals and setting your own schedule, pet-sitting could be a good fit for you.
+If you love animals and setting your own schedule, pet-sitting could be a successful home-based business for you.
 There are no required skills, although most pet owners prefer their sitters have some previous experience.

 Startup costs are minimal, and typically so is the earning potential.
 However, with a full slate of customers, a pet sitter can make $50,000 or more per year.